 For example, if an attacker can convince a user agent to send all traffic for "innocent.example.org" to "evil.example.com" by successfully associating it as an alternative service, they can masquerade as that origin.
-This can be done locally (see mitigations above) or remotely (e.g., by an intermediary as a man-in-the-middle attack).
+This can be done locally (see mitigations in Section 9.1) or remotely (e.g., by an intermediary as a man-in-the-middle attack).